TRIUMPH-4

 - Resolution: Often resolved or diminished with continued treatment

 This safety signal will require careful monitoring in subsequent TRIUMPH trials and will be a focus of regulatory review.
-The mechanism is not fully understood but may relate to rapid metabolic changes or direct neuronal GLP-1 receptor effects at higher doses.
+The mechanism is not fully understood and may relate to glucagon receptor-mediated neuronal effects or rapid metabolic changes at higher doses.

 Other Adverse Events

-The broader safety profile was consistent with Phase 2:
+The broader gastrointestinal safety profile was consistent with the incretin class:

 Clinical Significance